grafana/mimir/docs/sources/configuration/reference-configuration-parameters.md

   # CLI flag: -query-frontend.grpc-client-config.tls-insecure-skip-verify
   [tls_insecure_skip_verify: <boolean> | default = false]

-# (advanced) Name of network interface to read address from.
-This address is
+# (advanced) List of network interface names to look up when finding the
-# sent to query-scheduler and querier, which uses it to send the query response
+# instance IP address.
+This address is sent to query-scheduler and querier,
-# back to query-frontend.
+# which uses it to send the query response back to query-frontend.
 # CLI flag: -query-frontend.instance-interface-names
 [instance_interface_names: <list of string> | default = [eth0 en0]]

-# (advanced) IP address to advertise to querier (via scheduler) (resolved via
+# (advanced) IP address to advertise to the querier (via scheduler) (default is
-# interfaces by default).
+# auto-detected from network interfaces).
 # CLI flag: -query-frontend.instance-addr
 [address: <string> | default = ""]